 Use Berinert exactly as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Gently swirl but do not shake the mixed medicine or you may ruin it.
-The dose should be prepared only when you are ready to to receive than injection.
+Prepare your dose only when you are ready to give yourself an injection.

-Mixed Berinert should be clear and colorless.
-Do not use the mixed medicine if it has changed colors, is cloudy, or has any particles in it.
-Call your doctor for a new prescription.
+The powder and diluent mixture should be clear and colorless.
+Do not use the mixed medicine if it has changed colors or has particles in it.
+Call your pharmacist for new medicine.